 Pharmacologic Class: Insulin, Ultra Rapid Acting

 Insulin lispro is a fast-acting type of insulin.
-Insulin is one of many hormones that help the body turn the food we eat into energy.
+Insulin is one of many hormones that helps the body turn the food we eat into energy.
 This is done by using the glucose (sugar) in the blood as quick energy.
-Also, insulin helps us store energy that we can use later.
-When you have diabetes mellitus (sugar diabetes), your body cannot make enough or does not use insulin properly.
+Also, insulin helps us store energy that we can use for later.
+When you have diabetes mellitus, your body cannot make enough or does not use insulin properly.
 So, you must take additional insulin to regulate your blood sugar and keep your body healthy.
 This is very important as too much sugar in your blood can be harmful to your health.

 Insulin lispro starts to work faster than some other types of insulin, and its effects do not last as long.
 It should act more like the insulin your body would normally produce.
 Because the effects of insulin lispro are short-acting, your doctor may also prescribe a longer-acting insulin for you to use.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of insulin lispro in children 3 years of age and older.
 However, safety and efficacy of insulin lispro have not been established in children younger than 3 years of age or with type 2 diabetes.